Welcome!

 This playbook walks you through a method for creating documentation for your software project.
 It hits all of the items on the One Good Tutorial Checklist.

 The playbook is delivered as a slide deck.
-Navigate using the buttons in the lower-right, the arrow keys on your keyboard, or swipe gestures.
+On larger screens, navigate using the buttons in the lower-right, the arrow keys on your keyboard, or swipe gestures.

 Part 0: Preliminaries